4766 Lincoln Ave, Oakland, CA 94602

 Oakland Temple

 Just like its home city, the Oakland Temple is unique.
-The Temple is unlike any other Temple of the Church of Jesus Christ of Latter-day Saints.
+The temple is unlike any other temple of The Church of Jesus Christ of Latter-day Saints.
 Constructed in 1964, it was the 15th built and is the only one without windows.
 The temple design was based on Asian architecture, to reflect some of the cultural influences that surround it.
 It now stands as a symbol of light and hope to all in the area.

 The Oakland Temple resides on top of Temple Hill as a shining landmark for the whole Bay Area.